 People with Different or Unique Abilities

 Did you know that you can return to work after you’ve been approved for Social Security disability?
-We are here to assist you with your career search, planning and return to work through a variety of programs and services.
+CAREERSOURCE PINELLAS IS here to assist with your career search, planning and returning to work.

 Do you have a Ticket to Work?

 If you are between the ages of 18 and 64 and currently receive Social Security Disability Insurance (SSDI) and/or Supplemental Security Income (SSI) cash benefits, you have a “Ticket to Work.”
 Social Security’s Ticket to Work Program can provide work incentives which will help you find meaningful work.

 Debunking the Top 3 MYTHS about Disability and Work